SchlossLab/severe-CDI/workflow/notebooks/cost-benefit-analysis.md

 Cost-Benefit Analysis
 ================
-2023-05-11
+2023-05-30

-- use values from confusion matrix for one representative model on a test set. or get average precision?
+- use values from confusion matrix for one representative model on a test set. or get average precision? choose a particular sensitivity level and see the range in precision?
   - Number needed to screen (NNS) - the number of alerted patients the models must flag to identify 1 true positive.
   - Number needed to treat (NNT) - the number of true positive patients